 d. demonstrate the ability to communicate effectively with diverse audiences in a variety of contexts.

 Each course will also emphasize the following English department goal:

 - Students will learn to manage sophisticated writing and research projects, planning, documenting, completing, and assessing work on time and within the constraints of the project.

 All students in upper-division writing courses will be asked to produce a portfolio of work by the end of the semester, with at least 3 distinct genres, a reflective cover letter, and approximately 18 pages of finished text (allowances made for design features).

 Courses approved for general education requirements

-Intensive practice employing the conventions of professional genres to write for business and professional contexts and audiences.
+Intensive practice employing the conventions of writing needed in professional genres and settings: writing for specific audiences and purposes.
+Inform, analyze, evaluate, and persuade.
 Prereq: ENGL 120, Junior standing.

 Sample syllabus for ENGL 322